syncfusion-content/javascript-docs/js/RichTextEditor/Working-with-Tables.md

 ![](WorkingwithTables_images/WorkingwithTables_img3.jpeg)

-Note: You can also quickly add a new row by clicking on the lower-right cell of the table and pressing the Tab key.
+N> You can also quickly add a new row by clicking on the lower-right cell of the table and pressing the Tab key.

 ## Format a Table